Gizra/og/docs/access.md

 creation, updating and deletion of group content is restricted to certain roles within the group.

-In Drupal core the entity CRUD operations are defined as simple strings (e.g. an for an 'article' node type we would have the permission `delete own article content`).
+Drupal core defines the entity CRUD operations as simple strings (e.g. an for an 'article' node type we would have the permission `delete own article content`).